stuartleaver/london-stock-api/README.md

 # London Stock API

+The Visual Studio solution is in the `LSE` folder.

 ## System Design
 ### API
 The API is designed around a single Function App that contains endpoints to retrieve transactions and requests for stock prices as follows: